Cleaning GuidesHow to Defrost a Freezer

 Regardless of where the condenser coils are located, along the back of the unit or underneath it, you’d spare 15 minutes to clean those well, too.
 Depending on the model, you can access the coil elements, which are mounted under the unit, either through the rear panel or at the front, through the toe grille.
 Brush carefully all the grime build-up with a brush.
 Then, vacuum any remaining fluff around and in between the elements by using the nozzle attachment of the machine and clean the floor area of any fallen dirt and dust.
 Then, give the fan blade a quick wipe with a damp cloth and you’re done.
 Plug in your fridge again, as this is so easy to forget.

 Well, there’s no right answer here, especially if you’re a cleaning fanatic or a stay-at-home mum, who likes to keep on top of things.
 Yep, no one, then, could ever stop you from giving your fridge a good clean every few weeks.
-Still, if you’re neither of the above, then it’s a good idea to clean your fridge every three months to keep bad odours at bay, ensure your food safe for consumption, and avoid unexpected refrigerator repair services.
+Still, if you’re neither of the above, then it’s a good idea to clean your fridge every three months to keep bad odours at bay, ensure your food safe for consumption, and avoid unexpected fridge freezer repairs.

 Keeping your fridge clean (or relatively clean) but food safe at all time is important, as we’ve just explained above.
 And it doesn’t take you even a minute to wipe an obvious spill or stain every time you open the fridge.
 So, here are a few extra hacks that can make your life easy and help you have food organised and stored correctly in a hygienic appliance.